Separates itself from the rest of the pack in terms of design quality. The best baby bottle set on the market today.

 Silicone bottles start at around $10 and go up to around $15 apiece.

 Disposable bottles often come in a six-pack for around $10, but some specially designed options can cost as much as $5 per bottle.

-Some bottles will come with a nipple, while you’ll need to purchase nipples separately with others.
-Nipples come in packages of two to four nipples and range in price from $1 to $7.
+Some bottles will come with a nipple.
+With others, you’ll need to purchase nipples separately.
+Nipples come in packages of two to four and range in price from $1 to $7.